 3. Improving self-serve purchasing experiences

 A team’s conversion funnel will become more efficient if a company optimizes the buying experience for electronic shopping that does not require sales contacts.
 The first step is to improve price and packaging so that clients feel pressured to make buying decisions independently, and to design the website so that the checkout process seems well-informed and light.

 4. Using product data to define success and improve decisions

 Any PLG plan has a comprehensive insight into how the product is used and translated into success.
 In order to effectively track and evaluate data, a team must have the proper tools in place.

-Growing a business using the product-led model requires reconsidering how they approach their product, clients, and relationships.
+Growing a business using the product-led model requires reconsidering how they approach its product, clients, and relationships.
 Spreadability and the network effect are critical components of all strategies mentioned above.
 Both products are aimed toward encouraging collaboration and mutual benefit.
-All of the companies mentioned above are experiencing quick, exploding growth due to their expertise in product-led growth.
+All the companies mentioned above are experiencing quick, exploding growth due to their expertise in product-led growth.